myndshft/pokitdok-python/README.rst

-See the documentation_ for detailed information on all of the PokitDok Platform APIs
+See the documentation_ for detailed information on all of the PokitDok Platform APIs.
+The Quick Start Guide is also available as an IPython_ notebook_.

 Supported Python Versions
 -------------------------